Serving the best interests of our community

 I received a notice from the Code Enforcement Division, but cannot correct the violation in the time prescribed.
 What can I do?

 Contact the Code Enforcement Division and request an extension.
 Depending on the circumstances of your case, you may receive an extension in time to correct the violation.
-All extensions are required to be in writing, either by coming to the Development Department at City Hall and visiting Code Enforcement in person or submit by email.
+All extensions are required to be in writing, either by coming to the Development Department at the Public Works building (7960 S 4000 W) and visiting Code Enforcement in person or submit by email.

 What are the City’s regulations regarding the posting/placement of signs on public property?

 Signs may not be placed on public property, within public right-of-ways, or attached to any structure or equipment on public property, except public necessity signs placed by the city.
 Illegal signs may be removed by the city or other public agencies owning the property, as per West Jordan ordinance 12-3-6 (Prohibited Signs).